 In 2009 the Dutch King Willem Alexander and Queen Maxima had a villa built in Mozambique.
 The Dutch government decided to sell this villa because the Dutch people said their King and Queen shouldn’t be allowed to have a luxury villa in a country where the inhabitants are so poor.

-This incident illustrates how the people of the Netherlands can influence events, but what does that influence actually mean when it doesn’t lead to a solution to child-labour, poverty, deforestation or overpopulation?
-In Mozambique a man from the Netherlands called Elsard and his South African girlfriend Ingrid were confronted with this contradiction between poor and rich.
-They actually think you need to do the right thing yourself.
+This illustrates how the people of the Netherlands can influence events, but what does it mean when it is not a solution to child-labour, poverty or deforestation?
+Elsard a man from the Netherlands and Ingrid a lady from South Africa were confronted with this contradiction and started activities to find a solution.

 Ingrid is the daughter of a forester from South Africa and Elsard has a passion for reforestation.
-As a diving instructor Ingrid knew the southern part of Mozambique and she grew up surrounded by nature in South Africa.
-Elsard had visited plantations in Brazil, some of them very special and Elsard is chairman of renaturefoundation.nl Their research led them to the conclusion that there were reforestation opportunities in Mozambique.
+Ingrid knew as a diving instructor the southern part of Mozambique and she grew up surrounded by nature in South Africa.
+Elsard had visited plantations in Brazil, some of them very special and Elsard is chairman of renaturefoundation.nl Research led them to Syntropic Farming that fits perfectly in Mozambique.

 The project area: Maputaland-Mozambique

-Ingrid and Elsard: “The most important thing we found out is that the majority of the youngsters give us hope, a lot of hope.
-Not only the students at ISET or Namaacha but all the youngsters.
-Most of them speak English.
+Ingrid and Elsard: “The most important thing we found out is that the majority of the young people give us hope, a lot of hope.
+Not only the students at ISET or Namaacha but all the young people.
+A lot of them speak English.
 They are polite, modest and prepared to work in the rural areas.
-They teach the children in order to give them a better future.
+Some of them teach the children in order to give them a better future.
 They are the driving force motivating us to go on.”